UWIT-IAM/example-flask-app/README.template.md

 - [ ] Review the workflows in [.github/.workflow](.github/workflows) and look for the
     "UPDATE" string; this indicates you can configure your workflow based on your needs;
     some automation may not function unti you do this.
-- [ ] Rename the `example_app` directory to something more indicative of your
-  service's name or function.
 - [ ] Delete this section of the README.

 ## Requirements